 Finally, remember that if you are unsure about anything, it never hurts to ask questions.
 Nothing beats making "informed" decisions about money.

-\ Repayment may be required if a student reduces enrollment or does not successfully complete all courses during the semester after receiving financial aid.
+\Repayment may be required if a student reduces enrollment or withdraws from all courses during the semester after receiving financial aid.